 Three of the following courses:

-To earn an English minor, students must complete a minimum of 18 hours in English courses (excluding 101 and 198), half of which must be 300/400-level.
-ENGL 302 Introduction to English Studies is required.
+You must complete a minimum of 18 hours in English courses (excluding 101 and 198), half of which must be 300/400-level.

 The certificate of global leadership emphasizes leadership development, cross-cultural understanding, and global engagement.
 The University College and the Global Studies Program (part of the WSU Office of International programs) work together to offer this unique program.

 Students who have completed 60 semester hours may certify a minor.
-A history minor requires: